-It is currently difficult to assess what delays are likely in the case of no deal.
-Unlike for land transport, direct imports from and direct exports to third countries sent by air freight will require a pre-entry declaration, because the UK will have third country status.
+It is currently difficult to assess what delays are likely.
+It is advisable to handle the transit procedure in the UK using the NCTS.
+Unlike for land transport, direct imports from and exports to the UK via air freight will require a pre-entry declaration, because the UK has third country status.
 For further information on prior notifications in Switzerland, see here.

 The contact details of the UK customs authorities’ enquiry team can be found here.